schmurfy/smartos-manager/lib/smartos-manager/README.md

 a command line tool to manage SmartOS hosts.

+# Prerequisites

+- you have an ssh key
+- your ssh public key is in authorized_keys on the server to allow passwordless login

 # Usage

 first you need to create a config file to define your environment: